Aryankpoor/Vorizon---e-commerce-site/instructions.md

 # Instructions

+Instructions are mainly for beginners and do not follow any different guidelines from the **usual community guidelines**.

 ## Contributions
 All contributions should be valid for the pull request to be merged.
 Invalid contributionscan be taken seriously and if the behaviours continues , the user may even be denied access to the repository.